Call for Presentations

 - Pertain to the development of leadership and soft skill competencies for safety practitioners and professionals

-- Share your personal story
+- Share a personal story

 Professional Development Seminars

 Seminars are one to multi-day courses that require a separate fee for registered attendees.
 The seminars provide hands-on, in-depth knowledge-building career-advancing opportunities and must be delivered in a classroom-style format.
 Contact time for each instruction day should be the equivalent of 6.5 hours.
+If you are chosen to conduct a Professional Development Seminar the instructor will be paid speaker expenses to be outlined in a contract once selected.

 Topical Submission Guide